Postmark deadline: June 30 (annual)

 The North Carolina Writers’ Network offers an annual Sally Buckner Emerging Writers’ Fellowship, in honor of the late poet, editor, and educator.
 The Buckner Fellowship, in the amount of $500 awarded to one writer each year, supports North Carolina emerging writers whose work shows promise of excellence and commitment to a literary career.

-The 2022 Buckner Fellowship will support an emerging writer of prose, either fiction or creative nonfiction.
+The 2023 Buckner Fellowship will support an emerging poet.

 In addition to the $500 cash award, recipients will receive—

 - A complimentary one-year membership in the NCWN

 - Full scholarship aid to attend the Network’s next Fall Conference, where they will be announced and recognized as the next year’s Buckner Fellow

 - Full scholarship aid to attend the Network’s Spring and Fall Conferences during their fellowship year